twiddlingbits/twr-wasm/examples/readme.md

 ## Run examples using file:// with Chrome

 - Use the VS Code Launch.json "Examples" in the "run & debug" left-hand nav menu.
-- or launch from the filesystem, on windows, use a shell command akin to this:
+- or launch from the shell.
+On windows, use a shell command akin to this:

 ~~~
 start "chrome" "--allow-file-access-from-files --autoplay-policy=no-user-gesture-required --enable-features=SharedArrayBuffer file:///C:/GitHubClonesDev/tiny-wasm-runtime/examples/index-file.html"